abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

     </div>
     ```

+    - 💡 Actually `*ngSwitch` is not a structural directive, as it's an attribute directive, but it uses structural directives (`*ngSwitchCase` and `*ngSwitchDefault`) to change the structure of the DOM based on the value of an expression.
+    - It's used when you have multiple elements/ templates, of which one has to be rendered based on conditions.

   > **Note:** You need to import `CommonModule` in your component to use structural directives.

 - **Angular >= 17**